Norton P11

 The Norton P11 is a 745 cc air-cooled OHV parallel twin motorcycle that was made by Norton-Villiers from 1967 to 1969.
-Designed as an extremely light high power-to-weight ratio desert racer, P11 was revised in 1968 to the P11A and marketed as the Norton Ranger, a road legal version of the P11 with a more comfortable seat to make it suitable for normal road use.
+Designed as an extremely light high power-to-weight ratio desert racer, the P11 was revised in 1968 to the P11A and marketed as the Norton Ranger, a road legal version of the P11 with a more comfortable seat to make it suitable for normal road use.
 The Norton P11 gained a reputation as a 'desert racer' in the late 1960s but by 1969 lighter two stroke desert racers began to dominate the sport and the Norton had begun Commando production and it was selling well.
 Norton ended production of the P11 series to concentrate on the Commando, which used a number of ideas developed on the P11 series.

 Development

 Norton-Villiers developed the P11 from the Norton Atlas and Norton/Matchless N15CS and G15CS models as an export model for the growing sport of desert racing.
 Prototyped by Californian Norton Distributor Bob Blair using the Atlas 750 cc twin cylinder engine in a Matchless G85 CS (Competition Springframe) Reynolds 531 lightweight steel frame.
 Blair might have been responding to requests from the importer, Joseph Berliner of Berliner Motor Corporation.
 The aim was to achieve the best possible power-to-weight ratio, so all the cycle parts were made as light as possible, with a small alloy fuel tank.
 The magneto and Amal Monobloc carburettors on the prototype were replaced with twin coil capacitor ignition and twin Concentric carburettors, as well as a speedometer and tachometer and an alloy sump guard.
 The fuel tank and alloy oil tank were painted in Candy Apple Red with the frame in black.
 The new motorcycle was known as Project 11, and although testers of the prototype suggested that it should be called the Cheetah 45, it was eventually shortened to P11 and built at the former Associated Motor Cycles factory in Woolwich, London, largely from spare parts.
 The first P11 (No. 121007) was completed in March 1967 and the first batch were exported to the US and launched under the advertising slogan "Dynamite on wheels".
 They sold well with demand outstripping supply.